nchandhi/ncwadeployment/WealthAdvisor/Deployment/FabricDeployment.md

 8. Select `OAuth2` for the Authentication method
 9. Select option for `Privacy level setting for this data source`
 10. Click `Sign in`
-11. Navigate back to Fabric workspace and click on Power BI report and copy the URL
+11. Navigate back to Fabric workspace and click on Power BI report.
+12. Click on `File` -> `Embed Report` -> `Website or Portal` from the top menu.
+13. Copy the first line from the popup with title `Here's a link you can use to embed this content.` for use later in step 5.6.

 ## Step 5: Update the Power BI URL in Azure App Service configuration
 1. Launch the Azure Portal [Azure Portal](https://portal.azure.com/).